-Each person applying for a Class P commercial or noncommercial instruction permit for Class A, B, C, or M driver's license shall pay the applicable license fee prior to attempting the knowledge test for the instruction permit sought.
+Each person applying for a commercial or noncommercial instructional (learner's) permit for Class A, B, C, or M driver's license shall pay the applicable license fee prior to attempting the knowledge test for the instructional (learner's) permit sought.
 If said person fails to achieve a passing score on the knowledge test, the license fee paid shall be considered a testing fee and retained by the department.
-Any person failing to achieve a passing score on the knowledge test for an instructional permit shall pay the applicable license fee on each subsequent attempt until successful, at which time the fee shall be his or her license fee.
+Any person failing to achieve a passing score on the knowledge test for an instructional (learner's) permit shall pay the applicable license fee on each subsequent attempt until successful, at which time the fee shall be his or her license fee.

 You will have to take one or more knowledge tests, depending on what class of license and what endorsements you need.
-To qualify for a license class, a person must obtain a passing score on all knowledge tests required for that class.
-The CDL knowledge tests are all multiple-choice and include:
+To qualify for a license permit, a person must obtain a passing score on all knowledge tests required for that class.
+The CDL knowledge tests are all multiplechoice and include:

-The general knowledge test, taken by all applicants.

-The passenger transport test, taken by all bus driver applicants.
-The passenger transport skills test must be taken and passed by all order to applicants in obtain this endorsement.

-The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes.

-The combination vehicles test, which is required if you want to drive combination vehicles.

-The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
-In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check (go to www.hazprints.com for additional information).

-The tanker test required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.
+- The general knowledge test, taken by all applicants. - The passenger transport test, taken by all bus driver applicants.
+The passenger transport skills test must be taken and passed by all applicants in order to obtain this endorsement. - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes. - The combination vehicles test, which is required if you want to drive combination vehicles.
+(NOTE: This endorsement is not eligible to be on the CLP.) - The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
+In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check (go to https://universalenroll.dhs. gov for additional information).
+(NOTE: This endorsement is not eligible to be on the CLP.) - The tanker test required if you want to haul a liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.
+(NOTE: This endorsement is not eligible to be on the CLP.)

-The doubles/triples test, required if you want to pull double or triple trailers.

-The School Bus test required if you want to drive a school bus.
+- The doubles/triples test, required if you want to pull double or triple trailers.
+(NOTE: This endorsement is not eligible to be on the CLP.) - The School Bus test required if you want to drive a school bus.
 The school bus skills test must be taken and passed by all applicants in order to obtain this endorsement.